all-of-us/curation/data_steward/test/README.md

 ## Directory Structure

-`unit_test` is for white box tests.
+ * `unit_test` is for white box tests.
 These run on their own (do not require standing up the services).
+ * `test_data` example payloads for testing
+   * `five_persons` contains all records for a sample of five persons from the synpuf dataset